BangguoYe/TRAC/README.md

 ## Release Roadmap

-- **April 2026:** Organize and release project environment requirements; optimize core `trac`, `bert`, and `vit` codebases with comprehensive comments.
+- Continuously maintain and improve the codebase, including bug fixes, framework optimization, and enhanced documentation.

-- **May 2026:** Release running examples and reproduction scripts for additional model architectures (e.g., LLaMA, Qwen, GPT).
+- Ensure compatibility with a broader range of model architectures and benchmarks.

-- **Long-term:** Continuously optimize the codebase, ensure compatibility with new model architectures, and provide ongoing bug fixes and maintenance.
+- Incorporate community feedback and support future extensions of TRAC.

 ------